MXA’S “ZERO EXCUSES” WORLD TWO-STROKE CHAMPIONSHIP KTM 300SX

 UPDATE: HOW THE WORLD TWO-STROKE CHAMPIONSHIP WENT FOR JOSH & HIS ULTRA-TRICK KTM 300SX

 Josh didn’t make the podium.
 He got knocked down in the second turn to the Pro first moto.
 He picked his bike up in last place and raced back to 13th.
 Determined to make amends in the second moto, Josh got a second place start right behind Mike Alessi.
 He chased Alessi into the same second turn where he had been knocked down in moto one and went around Mike and took the lead.
 Alessi eventually went by on the next lap around.
 Unfortunately, Josh first moto ruined his day and he ended up ninth overall.
-Oh well, there is always 2021.
+Oh well, there is always another race.